BenjaminUrquhart/CodinGame-Bot/README.md

 # CodinGame-Bot
-Discord HackWeek: bot for CodinGame
+Discord HackWeek: bot for [CodinGame](https://www.codingame.com/)

+CodinGame does not have an official API, nor is their unofficial API documented, so a LOT of time was spent reverse-engineering it.

+**The developers are OK with this as long as requests are not spammed**

 One command: profile
 The prefix is a mention